Pressed Powder vs. Loose Powder: Which Should You Use?

 There are several instances in which you may want to use a pressed powder.
 The first is to set your liquid makeup or help mattify shine while you’re out and about.
 Because they come in a compact (oftentimes with the applicator included), they’re easy to stash in your bag and pat on for shine control throughout the day.
 You can apply them all over to help mattify your skin and add coverage, or use them selectively to target areas prone to oiliness (such as the nose, forehead, and chin).

-Pressed powders can also be a great alternative to traditional liquid or cream foundation, particularly if you have oily skin.
+Tinted pressed powders, such as the L’Oréal Paris Infallible Up to 24HR Fresh Wear Foundation in a Powder, can also be a great alternative to traditional liquid or cream foundation, particularly if you have oily skin.
 In this case, you’d apply your powder to primed skin before applying any other makeup.
-Keep in mind that if you’re using a powder foundation, you’ll want to stick with powder products for the rest of your routine, too—applying liquid makeup over a powder base could result in patchiness or unevenness.
+Keep in mind that if you’re using a powder foundation, you’ll want to stick with powder products for the rest of your routine, too—layering liquid makeup over a dry base can make even the best pressed powder become patchy or uneven.
 If you’re a diehard liquid blush devotee, loose powder may be a better option for your needs.

 How To Apply Loose Powder